Accenture/mercury/guides/CHAPTER-2.md

 ### Kernel thread pool

-When you write a function using LambdaFunction and TypedLambdaFunction, the function will be executed using "kernel thread pool" and Java will run your function in native "preemptive multitasking" mode.
+When you write a function using LambdaFunction and TypedLambdaFunction with the `KernelThreadRunner` annotation, the function will be executed using "kernel thread pool" and Java will run your function in native "preemptive multitasking" mode.

 While preemptive multitasking fully utilizes the CPU, its context switching overheads may increase as the number of kernel threads grow.
 As a rule of thumb, you should control the maximum number of kernel threads to less than 200.